IT-Academy-Social-Projects-KRV/CodeArena/README.md

 Open terminal and follow next steps to run this project.

-Check if Python is installed on your machine:
+Check if Python installed on your machine:
 ```bash
 python -V
 ```